xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 Logical Operators:
 ==================

-For Logical Operators we allow trailing characters,non-number arguments and empty arguments.
+For Logical Operators we allow empty arguments.
 Reason is that logical operators compare their arguments based on whether they are empty or not.
-Ex: not returns true for empty string and false otherwise.
+OmegaScript treats an empty string as a "false" logical value and any non-empty string as "true".

 $and{...}
 	logical short-cutting "and" of its arguments - evaluates